Fast Bayesian Basis Selection for Functional Data Representation with Correlated Errors: Abstract

 \section{Abstract}

-Functional data analysis (FDA) finds widespread application across various fields, due to data being recorded continuously over a time interval or at several discrete points.
-Since the data is not observed at every point but rather across a dense grid, smoothing techniques are often employed to convert the observed data into functions.
+Functional data analysis finds widespread application across various fields.
+While functional data are intrinsically infinite-dimensional, in practice, they are observed only at a finite set of points, typically over a dense grid.
+As a result, smoothing techniques are often used to approximate the observed data as functions.
 In this work, we propose a novel Bayesian approach for selecting basis functions for smoothing one or multiple curves simultaneously.
-Our method differentiates from other Bayesian approaches in two key ways: (i) by accounting for correlated errors and (ii) by developing a variational EM algorithm instead of a Gibbs sampler.
-Simulation studies demonstrate that our method effectively identifies the true underlying structure of the data across various scenarios and it is applicable to different types of functional data.
-Our variational EM algorithm not only recovers the basis coefficients and the correct set of basis functions but also estimates the existing within-curve correlation.
-When applied to the motorcycle dataset, our method demonstrates comparable, and in some cases superior, performance in terms of adjusted $R^2$ compared to other techniques such as regression splines, Bayesian LASSO and LASSO.
-Additionally, when assuming independence among observations within a curve, our method, utilizing only a variational Bayes algorithm, is in the order of thousands faster than a Gibbs sampler on average.
+Our method differentiates from other Bayesian approaches in two key ways: (i) by accounting for correlated errors and (ii) by developing a variational Expectation-Maximization (VEM) algorithm, which is faster than Markov chain Monte Carlo (MCMC) methods such as Gibbs sampling.
+Simulation studies demonstrate that our method effectively identifies the true underlying structure of the data across various scenarios, and it is applicable to different types of functional data.
+Our VEM algorithm not only recovers the basis coefficients and the correct set of basis functions but also estimates the existing within-curve correlation.
+When applied to the motorcycle, LIDAR (LIght Detection And Ranging) experiment and Canadian weather datasets, our method demonstrates comparable, and in some cases superior, performance in terms of adjusted $R^2$ compared to regression splines, smoothing splines, least absolute shrinkage and selection operator (LASSO) and Bayesian LASSO.
 Our proposed method is implemented in R and codes are available at \url{https://github.com/acarolcruz/VB-Bases-Selection}.